recommend-games/blog/content/posts/sdj_2020/index.md

 To be honest, I think {{% game 263918 %}}Cartographers{{% /game %}} also seems to be a very strong contender, I just cannot decide for which list!

 This concludes our list of ten candidates for both awards.
 I'm truly excited to see what we got right and where the jury will surprise us.
 What games do you think we missed?
 Is there a *very* recently released game that might fly under everyone's radar?
 Let us know and discuss in the comments below!

+*PS*: You can find the notebook I used for the graphs and most of the analysis I did above [on Kaggle](https://www.kaggle.com/mshepherd/spiel-des-jahres-2020-predictions).

 # Honourable mentions